Cystectomy

 • Cardiorespiratory: myocardial injury, arrhythmias, pneumonia/atelectasis, respiratory failure (especially frail/COPD)

-• Renal: AKI, obstruction, dehydration; electrolyte/acid–base issues (hyperchloraemic acidosis)
+• Renal: AKI, obstruction, dehydration, electrolyte/acid–base issues (hyperchloraemic acidosis)

-• GI: ileus, bowel obstruction, anastomotic leak; nausea/vomiting
+• GI: ileus, bowel obstruction, anastomotic leak, nausea/vomiting

 • Sepsis: urinary leak, intra-abdominal collections, wound infection